“Boy, do I hate being right all the time!” -Dr. Ian Malcolm, Jurassic Park

 But the next week, he showed up.
 He pulled me aside and said, “You know, I thought about what you said.
 And truthfully, up to that point, I wanted to be right.
 My ego was on the line.”

-As salespeople, we need to have a big ego.
-That big ego allows us to do some of the things that no one else can do so we can drive business.
-The challenge here is to maintain control over the ego and not let it control us.
-We don’t need to be the center of attention, the savior of the universe, and we certainly don’t need to be right all of the time.
+As salespeople, we need a big ego.
+That ego allows us to do things that no one else can do so we can drive business.
+The challenge here is to control the ego and not let it control us.
+We don’t need to be the center of attention.
+We don’t need to be the savior of the universe.
+And we certainly don’t need to be right all the time.

-We need to maintain control over the ego and be able to shut it off when we don’t need it, like when we are listening to our prospects.
+We need to maintain control over our ego.
+We need to be able to shut it off when we don’t need it, like when we’re listening to our prospects.

-There will be times when you are in front of a client and you’ll want to show off the depth of your knowledge.
-You may want to impress them with the size of your contact list or you may even want to intimidate them with your list of accomplishments.
+There will be times when you’re in front of a client and you’ll want to show off your knowledge.
+You’ll want to impress them with the size of your contact list.
+Or you may even want to intimidate them with your list of accomplishments.
 When this happens, realize that the conversation is now about you and not about their challenge.

 This is when you need to put your ego in check and regain control of the conversation.
 The fastest way to do that is by asking yourself the following question: